telerik/reporting-docs/knowledge-base/providers-from-browsermodule-already-loaded-narv.md

 ## Description

-I have integrated the [Native Angular Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/native-angular-report-viewer/overview%}) in the project and it build successfully, however, upon loading the page with the viewer it remains blank and there is an error in the browser's console.
+I have integrated the [Native Angular Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/native-angular-report-viewer/overview%}) in the project and it builds successfully, however, upon loading the page with the viewer it remains blank and there is an error in the browser's console.

 ## Steps to Reproduce